djdallmann/GamingPCSetup/RESEARCH/WINSERVICES/README.md

 </details>

 #### Q: Does CSRSS.exe (Client/Server Run-Time Subsystem) or DWM.exe (Desktop Window Manager) ever use MMCSS?
-#### A: Not by default or without user intervention but... there is a DWM api function call which you can use to allow DWM/CSRSS to opt into MMCSS.
+Not by default or without user intervention but... there is a DWM api function call which you can use to allow DWM/CSRSS to opt into MMCSS.
 See findings and analysis for more information.
 <details><summary>Findings and Analysis</summary>

 * Both Desktop Window Manager (DWM) and Client/Server Run-Time Subsystem (CSRSS) do not register with MMCSS at anytime without user intervention or the use of the DWM API DwmEnableMMCSS function, when this function is used they register under the following multimedia task groups.